rncm-prism/PRiSM-MusicGestureRecognition/README.md

 3. Copy the PRiSM Music Gesture Recognition app to your application folder.
 4. Launch the PRiSM Music Gesture Recognition application.

+   Note: If you see 'Open a Mac app from an unidentified developer', go this [page](https://support.apple.com/en-gb/guide/mac-help/mh40616/13.0/mac/13.0) for a solution.

 -----------

 ## Usage